ai-on-gke/website/site/content/docs/blueprints/jupyter-on-gke/index.md

 ### Secure endpoint with IAP

+> [!NOTE]
-> **_NOTE:_** To secure the Jupyter endpoint, this module enables IAP by default.
+> To secure the Jupyter endpoint, this module enables IAP by default.
 It is _strongly recommended_ to keep this configuration.
 If you wish to disable it, do the following: set the `add_auth` flag to false in the `workloads.tf` file.

 3. If you already have a brand setup for your project, use the existing values to fill in the variable values in workloads.tf